kimfrie/datafold-docs/docs/development_testing/open_source.md

 Out of the box, `data-diff --dbt` will diff all models that were built in your last `dbt run`.

-To override that, beginning with `data-diff` version 1.5, you can add a `--select` flag to specify which models you want to diff.
+Beginning with `data-diff` version 1.5, you can add a `--select` flag to override the default behavior and specify which models you want to diff.

 ```
 data-diff --dbt --select <models>